Healthy Turkey Meatballs

 - Swedish.
 Serve these in a Swedish gravy sauce with egg noodles.
 Here’s a yummy Swedish meatball gravy to try.

-- Spaghetti: Simmer meatballs in this homemade marinara sauce and serve them over any favorite pasta or even zucchini noodles.
+- Spaghetti.
+Simmer meatballs in this homemade marinara sauce and serve them over any favorite pasta or even zucchini noodles or spaghetti squash.

-- Subs: These meatballs make the best sub sandwiches!
+- Subs.
+These make the best sub sandwiches!
 Add them to Italian rolls with marinara, top with mozzarella cheese and broil until the cheese is melted.

-Another idea is to serve these meatballs with a couple of sides.
-Use the sauce in the recipe card below and serve the meatballs with macaroni and cheese, roasted veggies and scalloped potatoes.
+Another idea is to serve these with a couple of sides.
+Use the sauce in the recipe card below and serve the meatballs with rice, macaroni and cheese, roasted broccoli and/or scalloped potatoes.

 Turkey Meatballs